Book – The Fifth Season

 Spoiler Section

-A the beginning of the novel I struggled a bit trying to keep all of the characters separated.
+A the beginning of the novel I struggled a bit trying to keep all of the characters de7a614d93e06b5cf838e3b1baa57a3dseparated.
 I was trying my best to remember every name and place, but it ended up being a little foggy at some points.
 Once I finally got everything down, Jemisin dropped huge character reveals!
 It was awesome to find out that the characters that we have been reading about, were actually just the same character, but in different timelines.
 I think I may have got goosebumps when I tied all of that together.
 Truly a big payoff in that setup.
 Then she finished with a big cliff hanger that has to do with the moon and more obelisks?!
 (I had to drive to Barnes and Noble and buy the rest of series right after that!)

 Should I Read It?